nikita-reva/django-crm-tutorial/README.md

 * Authentication
 ... and much more.

-With the knowledge that I have gained, I will be able to develop my own applications.
+With the knowledge that I have gained, I will be able to develop and deploy my own applications.